tesfaldet/thiscog/README.md

 [![Build Status](https://travis-ci.org/tesfaldet/thiscog.svg?branch=master)](https://travis-ci.org/tesfaldet/thiscog)

-A simple album discography manager written on the NEMB stack (node.js, ExpressJS, MongoDB, Backbone.js).
+TestA simple album discography manager written on the NEMB stack (node.js, ExpressJS, MongoDB, Backbone.js).
 It consists of a complete backend using node.js with ExpressJS, a data layer using MongoDB with Mongoose, and a complete front-end application built using Backbone.js (with Marionette and Browserify).

 ## Technologies